TccStemCenter/Spring-2018/README.md

 - __Expert Challenge__: an addition to the beginner challenge to try even the best programmers :)

 On every other Friday, the challenges will be released, and you may choose to attempt the challenge at any point during the week.

-If you need any help, feel free to ask Dylan or another committee member for help, or you can email dylnmc@gmail.com.

 The solutions will be posted one week after the challenge is published so that can verify your solution.
 An additional walk-through video will be published with each challenge in case you get stuck.
 You should watch the videos, as they will give an in-depth overview as to how to solve the challenges, and can help you improve your coding.
 At the very least, you may learn something new.